JKahvi/Four-Mountains/README.md

 Four Mountains might add unprecedented depth to computer games, as computer-controlled characters are generally only able to move in a controlled manner, to fire weapons and perform other actions that require no social skill and to perform prescripted events.
 It also provides an alternative, innovative model for magic that would differ from the traditional concept in which spells are usually like firearms except that they can't be stolen and mana points are like ammunition.

+Some more technical current goals include:

+- Coordinates should be able to be real numbers instead of integers.
+- The application should work real-time instead of turn-based only.

 Future Goals